AI in Drug Discovery: Regulatory and Compliance Challenges

 - Draft Guidance: Artificial Intelligence-Enabled Device Software Functions: Lifecycle Management and Marketing Submission Recommendations

-While the principles in these guidelines focus on medical devices, they apply to other AI applications in diagnostics and drug discovery.
-The key considerations can be summarized as follows:6
+Although many of these documents focus on medical devices, their underlying principles are highly relevant to AI applications in diagnostics and drug discovery.
+In practice, the FDA’s expectations can be summarized as follows:6

 - The purpose of the AI platform must be clearly outlined (e.g., diagnosis, target prediction)